cristianoliveira/awesome4girls/CONTRIBUTING.md

 Feel free to suggest changes or add more specs.

-And finally, Thank so much! for your contribution!!
+And finally, thank so much for your contribution!!